Eartha Bell Govan -- Cordova

-Friends may call at the residence and the funeral home.
-The family will be receiving limited guests due to COVID-19.
+Friends may call at Glover's Funeral Home.
+The family will be accepting limited guests due to COVID-19.

 Post a comment as